queer-community-allies/queer-community-allies/index.md

 See a full list at [Wright State University Office of LGBTQA Affairs](https://www.wright.edu/diversity-and-inclusion/culture-and-identity-centers/lgbtqa-affairs/international-lgbtqa-dates-to-know)

-## A big thank you to local businesses that supported Queer Community Allies & GSAs in 2019 & 2020!
+## A big thank you to local businesses that have supported Queer Community Allies & GSAs!

 - American Name Services (2019)
 - Backyard Bookkeeper (2019)